Driving the Oregon Trail by car is a terrific trip full of history and new adventures.

 The history of the Oregon City Falls is very rich.
 In 1889, the Willamette Falls Electric Company successfully transmitted d-c (direct current) electrical power from Oregon City fourteen miles to Portland.
 There is an easy exit viewpoint off Interstate 205 with a view of the falls.

 Directly on interstate 84 as you head out the Columbia River Gorge.
 Troutdale is a community with a rich historic past.
+It's agreat stop along the trail.
+Be sure and check out their caboose museum and general store.

 Barlow Trail, OR